1zc/CS2-Pterodactyl/README.md

 - Download egg(s) from the `/pterodactyl` directory.
   - `cs2.json`: Egg for CS2
+    - Note: A Steam account that has CS2 in its library is required to download from the `730` app depot that CS2 is in.
+Configure access to this account in your server's start-up variables.
   - `csgo.json`: Egg for CS:GO
 - Import into your Pterodactyl nest of choice.
 [Read here if you need a guide on how to do this.](https://github.com/parkervcp/eggs#how-to-import-an-egg)